SKevo18/pyflarum/README.md

 ### 📀 Installation:

-This package requires the [requests](https://pypi.org/project/requests) library to be installed.
+This package requires Python 3.6+ and the [requests](https://pypi.org/project/requests) library to be installed.
 Yep, that's the only dependency.
 Should there be more over time, you can install them all at once by using this command (but I assume that you're already familiar with all of this, so feel free to skip this part):

 ```shell
 pip install -r requirements.txt